ErenCode/COMP90055/data engineering/README.md

 ### one row of test data
 * one_row_of_test_data:
   This is a sample of test data, which can be used for model prediction.

+### train data
+* train_data:
+  This is the train data, which were used for model training.